orkes-io/docs/docs/getting-started/run/running-first-workflow.md

 * Open Source: Click `Definitions` in the top menu.
 Click the `New Workflow Definition` button.
 * Orkes Playground: Click `Workflow definitions` in the left navigation.
 Click the `Define Workflow` button.

-2. Copy the workflow JSON from above, and paste it into the editor.
+2. Copy the workflow JSON from above, and paste it into the code editor under the `Code` tab on the right side of the screen .

 3. Click Save (and then Confirm save), and your workflow diagram will appear next to the definition.